-Panic Disorder: a condition that affects twice as many women as men, most often beginning in the teen years or early twenties, although panic attacks can occur in adult and older populations as well.
-Panic disorder is characterized by recurring episodes called panic attacks.
+This condition affects 2.5 times as many women as men, most often beginning in the teen years or early twenties.
+Panic attacks can occur in adult and older populations as well.10 Panic disorder is characterized by recurring episodes called panic attacks.
 During a panic attack, a person may experience a rapid or pounding heartbeat, a choking sensation, fear of dying, fear of losing control, a breathless sensation, and chest pain.
 High levels of anxiety develop and linger, because of not knowing when or where another attack may occur.

-OCD: obsessive-compulsive disorder.
-This condition is diagnosed where a person experiences or carries out repeating thoughts, emotions, or actions, which are beyond their ability to control without significant consequences to the person’s well-being.
-Some persons describe this as being haunted by thoughts that won’t go away.
+Obsessive-compulsive disorder is diagnosed where a person experiences or carries out repeating thoughts, emotions, or actions, which are beyond their ability to control without significant consequences to the person’s well-being.11 Some persons describe this as being haunted by thoughts that won’t go away.
 A nagging compulsion to repeatedly check the locks will produce anxiety or distress if the action is not carried out.
 Other examples are compulsive excessive hand-washing for fear of germs, counting things like stairs or objects for no apparent reason except to reduce the anxiety that is felt if the counting is not carried out, checking and re-checking the stove was shut off, yet still doubting one did it correctly, etc.

-GAD: generalized anxiety disorder, diagnosed where an unusually exaggerated or severe sense of anxiety and tension has been suffered for six months or more, yet can not be reasonably accounted for.
+Generalized anxiety disorder is diagnosed where an unusually exaggerated or severe sense of anxiety and tension has been going on for six months or more, yet can not be reasonably accounted for.16

-SAD: Social Anxiety Disorder resembles extreme shyness or unease, awkwardness, or fear of being negatively perceived by others in social situations.
-3 Symptoms include reclusiveness, blushing excessively, nervousness about meeting or interacting with people, etc. The condition is reportedly the third most often diagnosed condition in psychiatric practice.
-Paxil is often prescribed to persons who are diagnosed with “social anxiety,” including those addicted to alcohol.
-Taking two (or multiple) agents that affect the CNS simultaneously could be disastrous.
-The Norwegian University of Science and Technology did a study on social anxiety disorder treatments and found non-drug-based treatment most effective.2
+Social anxiety disorder resembles extreme shyness or unease, awkwardness, or fear of being negatively perceived by others in social situations.3 Symptoms include reclusiveness, blushing excessively, nervousness about meeting or interacting with people, etc. The condition is reportedly the second most often diagnosed anxiety condition in psychiatric practice.15 Paxil is often prescribed to persons who are diagnosed with “social anxiety,” including those addicted to alcohol.19 Taking two (or multiple) agents that affect the CNS simultaneously could be disastrous.18 The Norwegian University of Science and Technology did a study on social anxiety disorder treatments and found non-drug-based treatment most effective.2

-SAD: Seasonal affective disorder is described as low mood or sadness that begins and ends with a particular season.
-Some linking factors have been established, such as lack of outdoor activity or decreased hours of sunshine, lack of vitamin D, reduced exercise, inadequate diet, and other environmental factors.
-The condition is most prevalent in geographic areas that are far north or south of the equator.
-Light Therapy is considered one of the most effective treatments for this set of symptoms.
-Despite the known causes of seasonal affective disorder, sometimes aggressive and invasive treatments such as electric shock to induce seizures, or neurotoxic medications that can damage the brain are prescribed but the APA recommends such treatment be temporary.3, 6
+Seasonal affective disorder is described as a low mood or sadness that begins and ends with a particular season.
+Some linking factors have been established, such as lack of outdoor activity or decreased hours of sunshine, lack of vitamin D,20 reduced exercise, certain eating behaviors,21 and other environmental factors.
+The condition appears to be most prevalent in geographic areas that are far north or south of the equator, according to a compilation of research on the subject by Melrose in 2015.23 Light therapy is considered one of the most effective treatments for this set of symptoms.22 Despite the known contributors of seasonal affective disorder, sometimes aggressive and invasive treatments such as electric shock to induce seizures, or antidepressant medications such as Paxil that may have damaging side-effects are prescribed but the APA recommends such treatment be temporary.3,6